PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_20/RadianceFactorRatio_vs_Temperature_all_images.png

     The RFR of the images with more than 20 pixel in the latitude-longitude boxes, as a function of VeRa-derived temperature.
-Note that theis excludes the egress images from the South Polar Dynamics Campaign.
+Note that this excludes the egress images from the South Polar Dynamics Campaign.

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_20/RadianceFactorRatio_vs_Temperature_orbits_average.png